kfkfkflmej/itu-MLOps-project/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── external       <- Data from third-party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── go.mod                           <- Go file that defines the module and required dependencies │
+├── go.sum                           <- Go file that ensures continuity and integrity of dependencies │
+├── pipeline.go                      <- Dagger workflow written in Go
+│
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+The naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         new_customers_classifier and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Additional explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`